Data-Semi/DataStructure-Project2-Show-Me-the-Data-Structures/explanation_6.md

 Other methods in the class `LinkedList` are not saving data which depends on input.
 Thus, any of these methods' Space Complexity is O(n).

-`union(llist_1, llist_2)`: It is inserting elements to `union_list`, but it is only access the inputted lists and not saving any extra data.
-Therefore, this method's space complexity is O(1).
+`union(llist_1, llist_2)`: It is inserting elements to `union_list`, the union linked list can be as big as the smallest of the two linked lists.
+This means, in any case the space complexity is O(sum lenght of the two linked lists).
+Therefore, this method's space complexity is O(n).

-`intersection(llist_1, llist_2)`: It is inserting elements to `intersection_list`, but it is only access the inputted lists and not saving any extra data.
-Therefore, this method's space complexity is O(1).
+`intersection(llist_1, llist_2)`: It is inserting elements to `intersection_list`,the intersection linked list can be as big as the smallest of the two linked lists.
+This means, in any case the space complexity is O(minimum lenght between the two linked lists).
+Therefore, this method's space complexity is O(n).